Here are more than fifty (50) frequently asked questions (FAQ) about how to become a home health aide (HHA).

 Do I need to administer medicine to my patients as a HHA?

 No, you can only remind the patient.
 You can also help them open medicine bottles or other containers.
 This varies by state and you will be informed during your training.
+(A home health aide may be able to give a diabetic insulin – in certain circumstances.)

 How many patients will I have – I’m nervous I will be overwhelmed?